-Each of Yahoo!
-JAPAN’s principal subsidiaries holding ISMS certification comply with Yahoo!
-JAPAN’s information security rules and maintain security information management systems identical to those of Yahoo!
+Subsidiaries holding ISMS certification comply with information security rules of Yahoo!
+JAPAN and maintain information security management systems identical to those of Yahoo!
 JAPAN.

 Acquisition of PCI DSS Accreditation

-We acquired licenses to issue credit cards and manage participating retailers for VISA and MasterCard, and since March 2012 we have provided financial payment services independently for almost all credit-card payments required to offer our services.
-We acquired PCI DSS accreditation for these operations in February 2012 and have subsequently renewed certification validity annually.
+Furthermore, we have acquired licenses for issuing and acquiring business from VISA and MasterCard, and since March 2012, we have conducted the acquiring business for almost all credit-card payments in our services.
+Since obtaining PCI DSS accreditation for these operations in February 2012, we have continued to obtain the accreditation each year.

 Initiatives to Enhance Login Security

-Users can check the dates and for what services their IDs were used to login in Yahoo!
+Users can check the dates and for what services their IDs were used to log in in Yahoo!
 JAPAN website.
 By checking the record of the past 30 successful Yahoo!
-JAPAN logins, users can confirm for themselves that no third party gained unauthorized access to their account.
+JAPAN logins, users can confirm for themselves whether or not a third party gained unauthorized access to their account.

 We offer login themes on the Yahoo!
 JAPAN login screen.
 These theme images enable users to judge whether the website is legitimate or not when users login to Yahoo!
 JAPAN.
 Use of login themes increases the likelihood of users recognizing fake login screens and enables the users to avoid the dangers of phishing schemes.

 One-time password is a security feature that functions as a strong protection against unauthorized use of IDs.
 Should a user’s password become known to a third party, users can protect themselves by adding one-time password authentication to avoid unauthorized logins.